Universal basic income in a financial equilibrium: Introduction

 The construction of an equilibrium relies on solving a characterizing BSDE system, similar to Weston and \v{Z}itkovi\'c~\cite{WZ20FS} and Weston~\cite{W24FS}.
-We focus on a financial market that is essentially complete, so even though the characterizing BSDE system is coupled and quadratic, the quadratic terms are not coupled.
+We focus on a financial market with two traded securities and one source of Brownian risk, so even though the characterizing BSDE system is coupled and quadratic, the quadratic terms are not coupled.
 This BSDE system is readily solvable using existing results.

-We analyze the effects of universal basic income policies on labor participation, stock market effects, and welfare, and we compare pure socialist and pure communist economies in Section~\ref{section:effects}.
+We analyze the effects of universal basic income policies on labor participation, stock market effects, and welfare, and we compare pure socialist and a social market economy in Section~\ref{section:effects}.
 The effects depend on both the amount of redistribution of income and the influence parameter that describes the agents' labor perceptions.
-For a positive influence parameter, labor market participation decreases as income redistribution increases, but for negative influence parameter values, the opposite effect is achieved.
+For an influence parameter greater than one, labor market participation decreases as income redistribution increases, but for influence parameter values less than one, the opposite effect is achieved.
 Welfare effects are studied for the case when wage rates are positive constants.
-In this case, welfare behaves similarly to labor market participation; it is decreasing (increasing) when the amount of redistribution of income is increasing for positive (negative) influence parameter values.
+In this case, welfare behaves similarly to labor market participation; it is decreasing (increasing) when the amount of redistribution of income is increasing for large (small) influence parameter values.

 The stock market effects are the most subtle.
 While closed-form expressions are provided to describe the market price of risk and interest rate coefficients that appear in a state price deflator, they are nonmonotone and highly nontrivial.
 An example is provided, highlighting some of the subtle variations in stock market effects due to UBI parameters.